roman-milk/roman-milk.github.io/becoming-a-slut-wife-toni.md

+===

- ****** Becoming A Slut Wife: Toni ****** byJust_Plain_Bob© However, what she did do for me did make a relationship possible.
+However, what she did do for me did make a relationship possible.
 She didn't move back to her hometown.
 She bought a two-bedroom condo on the other side of town and we date from time to time, mostly when she needs to get laid and calls me.
 She says there will never be another man in her life and she will wait for me to get over my hurt and realize that we are meant to be together.
 It is never going to happen.
 I do love her and I would love to be with her, but I could not and will not spend the rest of my life wondering if she was being true to me or not.
 Regardless of what she said and did to prove that she was mine alone, the doubt would always be there and I just could not live like that.
 Report_Story